software-testing-bootcamp/S2E2-process-automation-RPA-with-jenkins-and-test-automation-tools/README.md

 **MySQL Database Creation**

-Before starting the project let's create MySQL DB scheme with needed initial Data with this file "coin_test_DB_Creation_Scripts.sql" on this repository.
+Before starting the project let's create a MySQL DB scheme with the needed initial Data with this file "coin_test_DB_Creation_Scripts.sql" on this repository.

 ![image](https://user-images.githubusercontent.com/89974862/156876279-ef5058f5-df24-4d4a-9c04-133b82a90cd8.png)